amartelr/TodoApi/README.txt

 cd TodoApi
 dotnet new webapi

-1) Add a model class TodoItem
+1) Add a model class.
+TodoItem
+2) Create the database context.
+TodoContext